crosswalk-project/crosswalk-app-tools/README.md

 `crosswalk-app create com.example.foo`: This sets up a skeleton project in directory com.example.foo/, downloads and imports Crosswalk, and puts a sample "hello world" web app under com.example.foo/app/.

 #### Example: Build App
 `cd com.example.foo` and then `crosswalk-app build` builds packages.
-The APKs can be found under pkg/ when done.
+The APKs can be found in the current directory when done.

 #### Example: Update Crosswalk
 `crosswalk-app update stable` updates Crosswalk to the latest version available in the stable channel.

 ### Limitations
+* Android release packages will have to be signed manually before they are published on Google's Play Store, as that functionality is not yet integrated.
 * This is alpha stage software and under continuous development.
 We encourage trying it and appreciate feedback, but use in a production environment is not supported at this point in time.

 ### Run development versions from git